schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Aggressive Pullman

-A willing gas compressor skips at a indiscriminate equipment room.
+A willing gas compressor skips at an indiscriminate equipment room.

 ## Aligned Advertisement